Basement-Renovator/basement-renovator/README.md

 * You can get a quick and dirty drop-in for your mod's basementrenovator folder by starting up with Autogenerate Mod Content enabled.
 In BR's resource folder under Entities/ModTemp, there will be a folder with your mod's name.
 It will contain an icons folder and an EntitiesMod.xml file.
 However, this will generate entries for many things you may not want to have entries for, so you'll need to clean it up.
 * Some icons may not be what you want out of the box.
 For example, gapers will be missing their heads because they're overlays, or the first frame might not be a good representative.
-BR includes an Icon Generator script under resources to allow for more finegrained icon generation from any frame in an anm2.
+BR includes an Icon Generator script under resources to allow for more fine-grained icon generation from any frame in an anm2.
 Run it with --help or -h for more details.
 * This method will not generate custom stages as it's indeterminate how a mod generates them.
 You'll need to do that step yourself.

 *Why does my custom entity appear with a yellow hazard sign on it?*